nataliey16/argocd_demo/docs/SETUPENV.md

 Option 1:

 - Go to OpenLens
-- Config → Secrets → argocd-initial-admin-secret
+- Config → Secrets
+- In the top right, change Namespace from default to argocd
+- Click on the argocd-initial-admin-secret row
 - password box → expose password

 Option 2: